FederatedAI/FATE/deploy/cluster-deploy/doc/fate_on_spark/nginx_deployment_guide.md

 #### 3.2 Nginx routing configuration file modification (after deploying fate)

 Configuration file: /data/projects/fate/proxy/nginx/conf/route_table.yaml
-This configuration file is used by NginX to configure routing information, either manually by referring to the following example, or by using the following command.
+This configuration file is used by Nginx to configure routing information, either manually by referring to the following example, or by using the following command.

 ```
 # Modify the execution under the target server (192.168.0.1) app user